jayeshk/mylab/svnfolder/README.md

 ### Setup maps with api key.

-To set up maps first needs to obtain api key from [Skobbler developer site](http://developer.skobbler.com/getting-started/ios) to use maps.
-This method will setup map and will download required meta data.
+To set up maps first needs to obtain api key from [Skobbler developer site](http://developer.skobbler.com/getting-started/ios).
+This method will setup map and download required meta data.
 The SDK requires some meta files to be present in order to be able to render the map (in offline).
-Meta files may be downloaded on-demand from Skobbler servers while Map setup ( *alternatively approch - future it may be distributed prebundled in app)
+Meta files may be downloaded on-demand from Skobbler servers while Map serviceing are intilizing. ( *alternate approch - future meta files may be distributed prebundled in app)

 If the application doesn't call the initialization method before using other framework API, it will give an error.